antononcube/Python-Regressiolyzer/docs/Rapid-specification-of-regression-workflows.md

 ## Introduction

-This document provides examples of rapid specification of regression workflows using the class `Regressionizer` of the Python package "Regessionizer", [AAp1].
+This document provides examples of specifying different regression workflows using the class `Regressionizer` of the Python package "Regessionizer", [AAp1].

 The primary focus of `Regressionizer` is [Quantile Regression (QR)](https://en.wikipedia.org/wiki/Quantile_regression), [RK1, RK2].